Smooth Gowdy symmetric generalized Taub-NUT solutions: Geometric preliminaries

-Let $\alpha_\mu$ be any $1$-form.
+Let $\alpha_{a}$ be any $1$-form.
 One defines the derivative operator $D$ as

 Note that at this stage we are only interested in local patches of $M$.
 Then, the flow generated by $\xi$ induces a map $\pi$ from $M$ to the space of orbits $S$, i.e.\ $\pi$ maps every $p\in M$ to the (locally) uniquely determined integral curve of $\xi$ starting at $p$.
 The requirement that $\pi$ is a smooth map induces a differentiable structure on $S$, and hence $S$ can be considered as a smooth manifold.
-Using $\mathcal L_\xi h=0$ and $h(\xi,\cdot)=0$, Geroch shows that there is a unique metric on $S$ which pulls back to $h_{\mu\nu}$ along $\pi$.
-We call this metric on $S$ again $h_{\mu\nu}$.
-The same can be done for ${h^\mu}_\nu$ and $h^{\mu\nu}$, which are henceforth considered as objects on the quotient space $S$.
-The first is just the identity operator, while the second is the inverse of the $3$-metric $h_{\mu\nu}$ on $S$.
-We can proceed in the same way with the function $\lambda$, the $1$-form $\Omega_\mu$, the tensor $\epsilon_{\mu\nu\rho}$ and the covariant derivative operator $D_\mu$, which can henceforth be considered as objects on $S$.
-Then $\epsilon_{\mu\nu\rho}$ becomes the volume form of $h_{\mu\nu}$ and $D_\mu$ the covariant derivative operator compatible with $h_{\mu\nu}$.
+The relations $\mathcal L_\xi h=0$ and $h(\xi,\cdot)=0$, are used by Geroch to show that there is a unique metric on $S$ which pulls back to $h_{{a}{b}}$ along $\pi$.
+We write this metric on $S$ again as $h_{{a}{b}}$.
+The same can be done for ${h^{a}}_{b}$ and $h^{{a}{b}}$, which are henceforth considered as objects on the quotient space $S$.
+The first becomes the identity operator on $T_pS$, while the second is the inverse of the $3$-metric $h_{{a}{b}}$ on $S$.
+We can proceed in the same way with the function $\lambda$, the $1$-form $\Omega_{a}$, the tensor $\epsilon_{{a}{b}{c}}$ and the covariant derivative operator $D_{a}$, which can henceforth all be considered as objects on $S$.
+Then $\epsilon_{{a}{b}c}$ becomes the volume form of $h_{{a}{b}}$ and $D_{a}$ the covariant derivative operator compatible with $h_{{a}{b}}$.
 Geroch shows that Einstein's vacuum field equations on $(M,g)$ imply that the $1$-form $\Omega$ is closed, $\dd\Omega=0$.
-Our local considerations allow us to introduce the twist potential $\omega$ so that $\Omega=\dd\omega$.
-The basic quantities $\lambda$, $\omega$ and $h_{\mu\nu}$ on $S$ completely characterize the geometry of $(M,g)$.
+At this stage we focus on local considerations, which allows us to introduce a twist potential $\omega$ so that $\Omega=\dd\omega$.
+The quantities $\lambda$, $\omega$ and $h_{{a}{b}}$ on $S$ therefore completely characterize the local geometry of $(M,g)$.

 Now Geroch introduces a conformal rescaling